golang-templates/seed/README.md

 The release workflow is triggered each time a tag with `v` prefix is pushed.

 This repo uses [Github Tag Bump](https://github.com/marketplace/actions/github-tag-bump) for auto tagging on master branch.
-It automatically triggers the release workflow.
+Therfore, it automatically triggers the release workflow as well.

 - Add `#minor` to your commit message to bump minor version.
 - Add `#major` to your commit message to bump major version.
 DANGER!
 Use it with caution and make sure you understand the consequences.
 More info: [Go Wiki](https://github.com/golang/go/wiki/Modules#releasing-modules-v2-or-higher), [Go Blog](https://blog.golang.org/v2-go-modules).